saponvmware/saponvmware/_posts/2018-02-04-SAP HANA Hardware Directory.md

 [VMware Compatibility Guide at vmware.com](https://www.vmware.com/resources/compatibility/search.php)

 **Check if CPU type & CPU count is supported by SAP HANA on VMware**:
-There are lmitations on the CPU Type (like Haswell, Broadwell) and CPU count (2-, 4-, 6- & 8-way servers).
+There are lmitations on the CPU Type (like Haswell, Broadwell) and CPU count (2, 4, 6 or 8-way servers).

 [SAP HANA on VMware vSphere at scn.sap.com](https://wiki.scn.sap.com/wiki/display/VIRTUALIZATION/SAP+HANA+on+VMware+vSphere)